| The role of the Leader of the OppositionMMP makes a difference Government and Opposition cooperate

 Orewa speech.
 The tidal wave of reaction to my observations caught the

 Government short, and forever altered the way we talk about race relations.
+“I believe the Leader of the Opposition has an important role to

+play in raising issues such as this.”
 Bill English, Dr Brash's predecessor as National Party leader had told

 DecisionMaker several years earlier he considered the Opposition’s